-Implementation of this MKMA Recreation Management Plan must be carried out in a coordinated fashion and in a cooperative and collaborative manner.
+Implementation of this M-KMA Recreation Management Plan must be carried out in a coordinated fashion and in a cooperative and collaborative manner.

-It is recommended that an ongoing Implementation Committee be struck by the Peace Managers Committee to ensure that the Implementation Schedule is followed and all reporting requirements are met.
+It is recommended that the IAMC ensure that the Implementation Schedule is followed and all reporting requirements are met.